Prevention and Security Measures against the Corona Virus

 N95 masks: To provide our employees with the best possible protection, the head of the institute ordered so-called N95 masks for all those who have to commute to work using public transportation.
 Those masks offer a more effective protection, because they filter particles from the air.
 So, if you travel to work by public transport, you can get one of those masks in Mr. Piehlers secretary’s office.

-Very carefully we will start to reallow guests and visitors into the institute.
 For the time being, we set an orientation value of one guest per day per department.
 For exemptions please talk to your supervisor.

 Student assistants, working and Bachelor students are allowed to return to the institute.
 They should be able to work as autonomous as possible and with as little on-site contact as possible.